Heikowi/HWIFileDownload/README.md

 # HWIFileDownload

 HWIFileDownload provides a clear interface for integrating file download on iOS.
-It is based on NSURLSession so it offers system background operation even when the app is not running.
-HWIFileDownload is backwards compatible down to iOS 6 (where NSURLConnection is used instead of NSURLSession).
+It is based on `NSURLSession` so it offers system background operation even when the app is not running.
+HWIFileDownload is backwards compatible down to iOS 6 (where `NSURLConnection` is used instead of `NSURLSession`).

 ## Features

-HWIFileDownload uses a download identifier for starting a download, retrieving progress information, and for completing the download.
-The download identifier is a string that must be different for each individual file download.
+HWIFileDownload uses a __download identifier__ for starting a download, retrieving progress information, and for completing the download.
+The __download identifier__ is a string that must be different for each individual file download.

-To start a download, the app client calls the method startDownloadWithDownloadIdentifier:fromRemoteURL: of the HWIFileDownloader.
+To start a download, the app client calls the method `startDownloadWithDownloadIdentifier:fromRemoteURL:` of the `HWIFileDownloader`.

-The app client should maintain a custom download store to manage the downloads and the persistent store.
-The app download store needs to implement the protocol HWIFileDownloadDelegate to be called on significant download events.
+The app client should maintain a custom __download store__ to manage the downloads and the persistent store.
+The app __download store__ needs to implement the protocol `HWIFileDownloadDelegate` to be called on significant download events.

 The delegate is called on download completion.
 Additional calls are used to control the visibility of the network activity indicator.
 Optionally the delegate can be called on download progress change for each download item.
-To control the name of the downloaded file, the delegate can implement the method localFileURLForIdentifier:remoteURL:.
+To control the name of the downloaded file, the delegate can implement the method `localFileURLForIdentifier:remoteURL:`.

 	@protocol HWIFileDownloadDelegate